 Put Your own Spin on It:

-Melissa put corn in the filling of the Rellano; it can certainly be stuffed with other cheeses or ingredients…use your imagination.
+Rellanos almost beg to be updated: they can be stuffed with other cheeses or ingredients…use your imagination.
 Can you imagine how good a crab filling would be, maybe with some goat cheese added?
 You can serve it with other sides, of course, too.
 This is really pretty healthy, with the exception of the chips.

 Recipe made January 2012